489th Bomb Group: Combat in Europe

+846th Bombardment Squadron B-24 Liberator (Note: Aircraft is Ford built Consolidated B-24H-20-FO Liberator serial 42-94860.)

 The group entered combat on 30 May 1944 with an attack on Oldenburg, Germany.
 It then concentrated on targets striking in France to prepare for Operation Overlord, the invasion of Normandy.
 In an attack against coastal defenses near Wimereux, France on 5 June, the group's lead plane was seriously crippled by enemy fire, its pilot was killed, and the deputy group commander, Lt Col Leon Vance, who was commanding the formation, was severely wounded.
 Although his right foot was practically severed, Vance took control of the plane and led the group to a successful bombing of the target.
 He flew the damaged Liberator near the English coastline where he ordered the crew to bail out.
 Under the belief that one wounded crewmember could not jump, Vance ditched the plane in the English Channel and was rescued.
 For his action during this mission, Vance was awarded the Medal of Honor.
+(Note: In late July Lt Col Vance was evacuated back to the United States for medical treatment.
+The plane he was on disappeared over the Atlantic and all aboard were lost.
+Mueller, p.
+567.)

 The group supported the landings in Normandy the following day, and afterward bombed coastal defenses, airfields, bridges, railroads, and V-1 flying bomb and V-2 rocket launch sites (Operation Crossbow) in the campaign for France.
 It participated in the saturation bombing of German lines just before Operation Cobra, the breakthrough at Saint-Lô in July.
 The group dropped food to liberated French and to Allied forces in France during August and September, and carried food and ammunition to the Netherlands later in September.
 For these missions, a loadmaster from IX Troop Carrier Command directed the drops from the bombers.
 On other missions, group aircraft flew into Orleans/Bricy Airfield to deliver supplies.

 The 489th began flying strategic bombing missions to Germany in July, and engaged primarily in bombing strategic targets such as factories, oil refineries and storage areas, marshalling yards, and airfields in Ludwigshafen, Magdeburg, Brunswick, Saarbrücken, and other cities until November 1944.
 At that time it was the first group in Eighth Air Force selected for redeployment to the Pacific theater and became non-operational on 14 November 1944 and most of its B-24s were assigned to other groups in England.
 It was relieved of assignment to the theater on 29 November 1944, and returned to the United States.